MSL-BUG/2020-09-01-luigi-workshop/README.md

 # Luigi Workshop

+Install [Anaconda](https://www.anaconda.com/) or [Miniconda](https://docs.conda.io/en/latest/miniconda.html) on your machine.

-Everything you need for setting this up is in the `environment.yml` file.
+Everything you need for this workshop is in the `environment.yml` file.

 ```
 conda env create -f environment.yml